francabrera/ibmqx-user-guides/rst/beginners-guide/003-Multiple_Qubits_Gates_and_Entangled_States/002-Entanglement.rst

    *

-We now come to **entanglement,** the weirdest of all quantum phenomena.
+We now come to **entanglement**, the weirdest of all quantum phenomena.
-Two or more quantum objects are entangled when, despite being too far apart to influence one another, they behave in ways that are **1) individually random,** but also **2) too strongly correlated to be explained by supposing that each object is independent from the other.**
+Two or more quantum objects are entangled when, despite being too far apart to influence one another, they behave in ways that are 1) individually random, but also 2) too strongly correlated to be explained by supposing that each object is independent from the other.

 |